Setting up Two-Factor Authentication - YubiKey

 - Password Manager Pro matches the 12-character key against your account in its database and verifies the same for the second level of authentication during future login attempts.

-Note : By default, YubiKey generates slot 1 passcode for the NFC configured mobile devices.
+Note : By default, YubiKey generates slot 1 passcode for NFC configured mobile devices.
 You can set slot 2 passcode as default by changing the setting from slot 1 to slot 2 using the Yubikey Personalization tool.